 – Copies of any Notices issued and correspondence exchanged;

-– Confirmation that any deposit taken has been properly protected in accordance with the legislation;
+– Confirmation that any deposit taken has been duly placed and registered with a government-approved tenancy deposit scheme;

 – A copy of the inventory of contents and conditions of the property, and

 – Confirmation of the Tenant’s Right to Rent status.